Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Examples

 \subsection{Mixture of two normals}

-\vlabel{subsec:mnorm} Let the input distribution be a mixture of two normals ($P=\re{2}(\nu_{-1.01}+\nu_{1.01})$, where $\nu_m$ is the normal distribution with mean $m$ and variance 1).
-It can be proved that this distribution is bi-modal (however slightly; see the Supplement A).
-Choose model parameters consistent with the input distribution, i.e.

-It can be computed numerically that $\Delta(\{(-\infty,0],(0,\infty)\})\approx -0.0046<0=\Delta(\{\R\})$.
-By \cref{cor:betterness}, for sufficiently large data input the posterior probability of the intuitive partition that splits data into those positive and those negative is smaller than the posterior of a single cluster.
-This may be taken as an indication of inconsistency of the MAP estimator in this setting, since in this case, the MAP returns a single cluster, even when $P$ is bi-modal.
+Let the input distribution be a mixture of two normals ($P=\re{2}(\nu_{-1.01}+\nu_{1.01})$), where $\nu_m$ is the normal distribution with mean $m$ and variance 1).
+It can be proved that this distribution is bi-modal (however slightly; see Supplement A).
+Choose the model parameters consistent with the input distribution, i.e. $d=\alpha=\Sigma=\Tau=1.$ It can be computed numerically that $\Delta(\{(-\infty,0],(0,\infty)\})\approx -0.0046<0=\Delta(\{\R\})$.
+An intuitive partition of the data into positive and negative is induced by the partition $\{(-\infty,0],(0,\infty)\}$ and hence, by \cref{cor:betterness}, for sufficiently large data input the posterior score for the two clusters partition is smaller than the posterior score for a single cluster.
+This may be taken as an indication of inconsistency of the MAP estimator in this setting.